logan-connolly/euro-python-2023/README.md

 ## Prerequisites

-- [docker](https://docs.docker.com/get-docker/): if you want to run the configuration from a preconfigured container
+- [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/): if you want to run Neovim from a preconfigured container
 - [vim keybindings](https://vim.rtorr.com/): knowledge of basic movements and commands should be fine